In 2020 the UK supermarket chain Tesco withdrew thousands of jars of honey from its shelves after they were suspected of containing cheap sugar syrup.

 According to Michigan State University's Food Fraud Initiative (FFI), honey is the third most faked food in the world.

-All (100%) of Yemeni Sidr honey sold in the UK and EU is illegally smuggled into the country because port health authorities cannot guarantee that it is free of chemicals harmful to humans.
+All (100%) of Yemeni and Pakistani Sidr honey sold in the UK and EU is illegally smuggled into the country because port health authorities cannot guarantee that it is free of chemicals harmful to humans.
 Much of it is fake too.

 How can a consumer spot fake honey and how can a consumer guarantee he is getting real honey?